Brute Forcing Web Logins with DVWA

 Medium Security

-The Medium Security setting extends the security from the low level by adding a time delay of 2 s
+The Medium Security setting extends the security from the low level by adding a time delay of 2 seconds on failed logins.

 Re-run the Hydra command you used from Low Security, changing the security setting at the end of the command to medium.